alx90/cpp-reference/docs/cpp_reference.md

 Usually data members are declared private and function members are declared public in order to respect the principles of __encapsulation__ (no direct access to data, but only to the functions that handles it), anyway it's not an imperative to do so.

 ### Static
-Class __data and function members__ can be declared __static__ so that they can be used without the need to instatiate an object of the class:
+Class __data and function members__ can be declared __static__ so that they can be used without the need to instantiate an object of the class:
 ```c
 Classname::staticMember